rantahar/Lattice-Field-Theory/source/index.rst

 -   can implement a Monte Carlo simulation of a quantum field theory in discrete space

--   can analyse the output of the calculation and describe it's connection to the theory
+-   can analyse the output of the calculation and describe its connection to the theory

 -   recognizes the most common discrete representations of field